 - devolution, in which NHS functions and assets come under the control of cash-starved local authorities, threatening ‘ring-fenced’ NHS funding and observance of national health care standards.

-Opening up the NHS to competition has also made it vulnerable to being included in trade and investment agreements, such as the Comprehensive Economic Trade Agreement (CETA), or the Transatlantic Trade and Investment Partnership (TTIP), and the extraction of NHS funding by US-based corporations.
+Opening up the NHS to competition has also made it vulnerable to being included in trade and investment agreements, such as the Comprehensive Economic Trade Agreement (CETA), or the Transatlantic Trade and Investment Partnership (TTIP), and the extraction of NHS funding by multinational corporations.
 Investment protection measures in such treaties may also make the privatisation of the NHS irreversible.

 These changes mean that a new, fragmented way of providing health care is being set up without the awareness or agreement of the public.
 This is not just a re-organised health service but one that is being built on very different principles – where privatisation is encouraged and comprehensive health care will no longer be funded from general taxes and equally available to all.